 You’ll find that a simple Science experiment such as this sink or float experiment is an easy way to get the kids working together, without even really trying.

-As you can see, you’ll need some materials to get started with this experiment.
+You’ll need some materials to get started with this experiment.
 But also feel free to use other items that you have in your home as well.

 - Water